 During a SMNS class you will see children exploring the woods, running with butterfly nets, building forts, and digging in the dirt.
 Our students invent new games together, pick wildflowers, climb on fallen trees and much more.
 Time in the forest sparks joy, curiosity, cooperation and wonder!

-SMNS classes meet once a week for 90 minutes and run for 10 weeks.
+SMNS classes meet once a week for 90 minutes and run for 8 weeks.
 Classes are held at various locations in the South Mountain Reservation in Essex County, NJ.
-We offer drop-off, caregiver & child and family classes.
+We offer drop-off and caregiver & child classes.
 All classes are as listed.
 Siblings under 2 are free and welcome to join.

 SMNS provides students tools for free play such as buckets, shovels, magnifying lenses, butterfly nets, binoculars and musical instruments.